 Getting a campervan with a transformer

-Our self contained camper van didn’t come with a transformer, which transforms the 12v from your battery to 230v of your power sockets.
-This gives you the power to recharge everything from your lap top to your power bank.
-This meant that whenever we wanted to charge something we would have to go to a powered campsite and plug our van in.
+Our self-contained camper van didn’t come with a transformer, which transforms the 12v from your battery to 230v of your power sockets.
+This gives you the power to recharge everything from your laptop to your power bank.
+So whenever we wanted to charge something, we would have to go to a powered campsite and plug our van in.

-We would definitely recommend getting a camper van with a transformer installed.
-You can also bring your own, like this one.
-Transformers come in all shapes and sizes and I manged to install one into our European camper van for under $50.
-Just simply look at what you want to charge/use it for and see how much power it uses.
+We would recommend getting a camper van with a transformer installed.
+You can also bring your own.
+Transformers come in all shapes and sizes, and I installed one into our European camper van for under $50.
+Look at what you want to charge/use it for and see how much power it uses.

-Our laptop for instance, only required 50 watts to charge and that was all we wanted to use it for, so we managed to get a cheap 150 watt power converter.
-Be mindful that hairdryers/kitchen equipment use a lot of power sometimes as high as 3000 watts.
+Our laptop, for instance, only required 50 watts to charge, and that was all we wanted to use it for, so we managed to get a cheap 150-watt power converter.
+However, be mindful that hairdryers/kitchen equipment use a lot of power, sometimes as high as 3000 watts.

-Lucky for you there is a power converter out there to suit every need and budget.
-Just be mindful that using it for something it was not designed for could possibly damaged your transformer or even your appliance.
+Lucky for you, there is a power converter to suit every need and budget.
+Just be mindful that using it for something it was not designed for could damage your transformer or appliance.

-For us, this lack of power meant that we had to book into a paid camp ground every few days to recharge and reconnect.
-If you’re able to sustain your own power and electronic devices then you may want to freedom camp or enjoy Department of Conservation camp sites continuously.
-If not, then you’ll need a way to recharge or be you’ll have to disconnect!
+This lack of power meant we had to book into a paid campground every few days to recharge and reconnect.
+If you can sustain your own power and electronic devices, you may want to free camp or continuously enjoy Department of Conservation campsites.
+If not, then you’ll need a way to recharge, or you’ll have to disconnect!
 Gasp!

-So, after all that – self contained van NZ or non self contained?
-I think the key message is, you decide.
+So, after all that – self-contained van NZ or non self-contained?
+I think the key message is that you decide.

-If you choose a self contained campervan you will pay more, however you have greater freedom as to where you stay.
-You will need to make sure that you are able to keep your electronics charged and you may want the occasional shower, but you’re otherwise fairly free to choose where you spend the night (within the councils constraints, of course!).
+If you choose a self-contained campervan, you will pay more; however, you have greater freedom regarding where you stay.
+Of course, you will need to ensure that you can keep your electronics charged, and you may want the occasional shower, but you’re otherwise reasonably free to choose where you spend the night (within the Council’s constraints, of course!).

-If however you decide to go with a non self contained campervan, you will have less access to free camp sites, meaning you may have to pay more frequently.
-Of course the other alternative is to drive until you find a non self contained camp site.
+If you decide to go with a non-self-contained campervan, you will have less access to free campsites, meaning you may have to pay more frequently.
+Of course, the other alternative is to drive until you find a non self-contained campsite.

 So, the choice is yours.
-Personally we found it quite worthwhile having a self contained camper, despite paying for camp grounds and having access to toilets everywhere.
-We were able to stay in some incredible places without any concerns or risk of fines.
+Personally, we found it quite worthwhile having a self-contained van NZ, despite paying for campgrounds and having access to toilets everywhere.
+We could stay in some incredible places without any concerns or risk of fines.